What is the best tank for tropical fish? Beginners Guide

 A third factor to consider when choosing a tank for tropical fish is the filtration.
 The filtration system is responsible for keeping the water clean and healthy for your fish, by removing waste, debris, and toxins.
 There are three types of filtration: mechanical, biological, and chemical.
 Mechanical filtration involves using a filter media, such as sponge, floss, or cartridge, to trap solid particles.
 Biological filtration involves using beneficial bacteria, such as nitrifying bacteria, to convert ammonia and nitrite, which are toxic to fish, into nitrate, which is less harmful.
 Chemical filtration involves using activated carbon, resin, or other substances to remove dissolved organic compounds, metals, and odors.
 A good filtration system should provide all three types of filtration, and have a sufficient flow rate and capacity for the size and bioload of your tank.

-See also How Do I Know If My Fish Are Mating?
+See also How Do You Know If Your Fish Are Happy?
 Explained

 Heating